 State of the Art Technology

-New!
-Effective February 1, 2023, the Diagnostic Imaging Department is accepting eReferrals as part of the Ontario eServices Program.
+The Diagnostic Imaging Department is accepting eReferrals as part of the Ontario eServices Program.
 Click here to learn more.

 Diagnostic imaging has come a long way from simple X-rays.
 Today, doctors can diagnose a range of diseases and conditions from cancer and COPD to muscle tears and blockages.
 In many cases, diagnostic imaging has replaced “exploratory surgery”, instead allowing physicians to see inside the body using non-invasive and minimally-invasive methods.
 Advanced imaging techniques used at St. Thomas Elgin General Hospital (STEGH) include CT, ultrasound, and nuclear medicine.

 Your doctor/primary care provider/Emergency Department doctor likely will have explained to you what your test is and what it is looking for.
 Ask your doctor any questions you may have about the procedure.
 You can also feel free to ask the DI technologists conducting your test about what is happening.

 If you cannot make your appointment for any reason, please contact the Booking Clerk at (519) 631-2030, ext.
 2000.

 As part of the Thames Valley Hospital Planning Partnership (TVHPP), all imaging studies acquired at STEGH are part of the Regional PACS (Archiving System).
 Radiologists and other Medical Professionals at STEGH and all centres within the region have access to all imaging studies taken within TVHPP and can compare current studies to priors regardless of acquisition origin.
 This avoids duplication of imaging and unnecessary radiation to the patient.
 These studies are also part of the Southwestern Ontario Diagnostic Imaging Repository which contains access to all images acquired in the region.